 Tech transfer can be a barrier or a pathway to moving safer tools and equipment to the marketplace and onto job sites.
 A CPWR sponsored Construction Industry Technology Transfer Symposium found that researchers and other stakeholders needed more information on working with manufacturers and obtaining patents and licenses.
-The final Symposium report, Best Practices for Health and Safety Technology Transfer in Construction, and recommendations led to the development of several resources to further researchers’ understanding and increase their capacity for technology transfer, including:
+The final Symposium report and recommendations led to the development of several resources, listed on this page, that can be used to further researchers’ understanding and increase their capacity for technology transfer.

 Safety Climate Workbook

 The workbook, Strengthening Jobsite Safety Climate by Using and Improving Leading Indicators – Eight Worksheets to Help You Use and Improve Leading Indicators, is designed to help construction managers, safety professionals, and hourly craft workers assess their company’s safety culture maturity level and prioritize ideas to improve their safety climate.

 Resources on Reaching Vulnerable Workers